 Interest income is recognized using the effective interest method.
 When a receivable is impaired, the Company reduces the carrying amount to its recoverable amount, which is determined as the estimated future cash flow discounted at original effective interest rate of the instrument and continues unwinding the discount as interest income.
 Interest income on impaired loans and receivables is recognized using the original effective interest rate.

 Dividend income is recognized when the right to receive payment is established.

 Rendering of services

 Service revenue is generally recognized when a signed contract or other persuasive evidence of an arrangement exists, the service has been provided, the fee is fixed or determinable and collection of resulting receivables is reasonably assured.
-Other services are recognized on percentage-of-completion basis.
+Other services are recognized on a percentage-of-completion basis.

-When the options are exercised, the company issues new shares.
+When the options are exercised, the Parent issues new shares or re-issues treasury shares.
 The proceeds received net of any directly attributable transaction costs are credited to share capital (nominal value) and share premium.

-The grant by the company of options over its equity instruments to the employees of subsidiary undertakings in the group is treated as a capital contribution.
+The grant by the Company of options over its equity instruments to the employees of subsidiary undertakings in the Company is treated as a capital contribution.
 The fair value of employee services received, measured by reference to the grant date fair value, is recognized over the vesting period as an increase to investment in subsidiary undertakings, with a corresponding credit to equity in the parent entity accounts.

 The social security contributions payable in connection with the grant of the share options is considered an integral part of the grant itself, and the charge will be treated as a cash-settled transaction.1.30 Other claims and obligations